julianeon/julianeon/product_support.md

 To provide next level customer service, I believe the whole company has to be involved.

-Support receives the messages from users and answers them, but it's up to Product to prioritize the feature requests and user experience overall.
-It's also good for Support to talk to Sales, to know what the most important customers might not write in about but are saying in meetings.
+Support receives the messages from users and answers them, but other parts of the company have to prioritize the feature requests and user experience overall.
+It's also good for Support to talk to Sales, to know what the most important customers may not write down but are saying in meetings.

 Whenever I notice patterns or repeated issues, I make sure to let the Product team know, and any other team member who is interested.
 If customers are saying it, I'll communicate it.